 This step may start with pen and paper, but will likely evolve as you dig into the data in your analysis and visualization software.
 Use the following to brainstorm ideas about how you'll approach the data:

 - Filtering: Cut the noise and focus on the most interesting topic.

 - Grouping and segmentation: Summarize data and segment different groups.

 - Visualizing: Bring data to life using intuitive visuals.

 Architects prep similarly, going back and forth from 2D sketches to 3D plans; although a sketch might be appropriate and valid in itself, it comes to life only in the actual terrain.
 In the data world, the same happens when crunching numbers.
 Sometimes it's too imprecise, formatted incorrectly or incomplete.
 This is where the importance of constantly validating your "homework" with actual data comes in to play.

 3. Visualize: Bring data to life

 Visualization can help during the metamorphosis of data into actionable information.
 "Numerical quantities focus on expected values, graphical summaries on unexpected values," said mathematician John Tukey.
 He was on to something—the real power of visualization lies in its ability to display unexpected findings in a clear, easy-to-grasp manner.
-To help bring life to your data, there are several analysis and visualization tools available, such as Google Analytics.
+To help bring life to your data, there are several analysis and visualization tools available, such as Google Marketing Platform.1

 The following principles will help guide the kind of visualization that evokes compelling insights: